Free Music, Banner Makers, Analytics, & More! The Complete List of FREE Tools for YouTubers

 TeknoAXE: this site has four categories of music: electronic dance music, rock and metal music, orchestra and soundtrack, and miscellaneous.

-YouTube Audio Library: you’ll find a great selection of songs and sound effects here.
+YouTube Audio Library: you’ll find a great selection of songs and sound effects in YouTube Audio library.
 Some require attribution and some don’t.
+To access, you need to sign in to YouTube first and then go to the YouTube Studio, you will find the Audio Library on the left panel.

 7 Free Sound Effect Sites